mikechambers/CreativeCoding/README.md

 This is a repository of my generative art / creative coding projects, all released under an MIT license.
 You can view examples of images and videos created with the code on my [instagram account](https://www.instagram.com/mesh2325/).

-Code is in various states of quality and usability.
+Code is in various states of quality and usability (some bits may no longer compile / run).
 I am sharing as there may be useful bits that others can re-use and / or learn from.

 These are my personal projects, and generally were not created for sharing, and thus have various levels of documentation and support.